Khaled bin Mohamed Al Nahyan: Political career

 On 15 February 2016, Khaled was appointed head of national security.
 On 16 January 2017, he was named deputy national security adviser.

 On 29 March 2023, he was appointed as crown prince of Abu Dhabi and also as chairman of the Abu Dhabi Executive Council.
 The title of Crown Prince was being argued for by Sheikh Tahnoun bin Zayed before it was ultimately given to Khaled by his father Mohamed bin Zayed.
 Sheikh Tahnoun was instead appointed to oversee a sovereign wealth fund worth $1.5 trillion.
 Previously, Khaled was a member of the Abu Dhabi Executive Council and chairman of the Abu Dhabi Executive Office.

+Khaled is chair of L’Imad, a $300 billion fund that helped bankroll Paramount's $108 billion takeover of Warner Bros Discovery.

 Board memberships

 Sheikh Khaled is a member of Abu Dhabi's Supreme Council for Financial and Economic Affairs.
 He is a member of the board of directors of Abu Dhabi National Oil Company (ADNOC), and a member of the board of directors of Abu Dhabi Investment Authority (ADIA).
 He is the chairman of several boards, including the UAE Genomics Council, the executive committee of the board of directors of ADNOC, and the Advanced Technology Research Council (ATRC).